 A sprain occurs when the ligaments around the ankle give way.
-A fracture, however, is when the bones in the ankle break, and this can also happen alongside tearing of the ligaments.
+An ankle fracture, however, is when the bones in the ankle break, and this can also happen alongside tearing of the ligaments.
 Rolling, extending or twisting the joint, or applying extreme force, can all cause an ankle fracture.
 In a bad fracture, the ankle might appear deformed, or bone might protrude out of the skin.

 Because there are so many bones in your foot, fractures to this area can range from fairly minor toe fractures to severe breaks to the larger bones such as the heel bone.
 Fractures to this area can occur when the bones are crushed, twisted or bent, or extreme force is applied.
 Simply kicking or tripping over something can cause a broken toe, but a fall can easily result in more serious breaks.
 Stress fractures are also common in your feet, but these are not caused by a one-off event like a fall.
-Instead they develop over time, due to recurring stress and pressure.
+Instead, they develop over time, due to recurring stress and pressure.

-First aid for suspected broken bones
+First aid for fractures

 If someone you know falls down, it is important to administer first aid.
 If they have fractured their foot or ankle, they are likely to feel pain or numbness in that area, and experience swelling and possibly bruising.